 Carefully transfer the hot popcorn to a large bowl.
 Drizzle with the herbed oil, tossing to coat the popcorn.

-Keep it Healthy: Oils like canola, safflower, and olive are heart-healthier alternatives to butter for drizzling over popcorn.
+Keep it Healthy: Nontropical oils, such as canola, corn, safflower, and olive, are heart-healthier alternatives to butter for drizzling over popcorn.

 Copyright © 2018 American Heart Association, Healthy For Good™